RealDreammaker/Weather-and-Vacation-Challenge/README.md

 ## Background

 The purpose of this project is to answer the below questions:
 * "What's the weather like as we approach the equator?"
-(Part I)
 * "Which cities in the world are currently best for vacation based on given weather criteria like temperature, humidity, wind speed, cloudiness?"
-(Part II)
 * "Given ideal city locations found in the last question, are there any hotels available for booking?"
-(Part II)

-## Part I - WeatherPy
+## Weather Analysis

-Python script has been created to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, I utilized a [simple Python library](https://pypi.python.org/pypi/citipy) and the [OpenWeatherMap API](https://openweathermap.org/api).
+[Python script](WeatherPy/WeatherPy.ipynb) has been created to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, I utilized a [citipy library](https://pypi.python.org/pypi/citipy) and the [OpenWeatherMap API](https://openweathermap.org/api).

 ### The final notebook:
 * Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.